cschlay/Personal-Data-Manager/README.md

 # Personal Data Manager

 ## Installation
+Configure the 'settings.py' file.
+Most importantly, remember to replace the production key.

 ### Local Use
 This is intended to be used in local servers.
 For deploying it online see your hosts' instructions.